Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 #### Enable Kerberos authentication

-Use this information to enable and configure Kerberos authentication in Content Services 6.1.1.
+Use this information to enable and configure Kerberos authentication in Content Services.

 > **Note:** These instructions assume that you want to use SSO Kerberos.